Spectrum Imaging

 Mode selection

-Mode selectionUse the bottom section of the palette to set up the spatial coordinates of the SI.
-Pressing a mode button (2D Array, Line Scan, Multi-Point, and Time Series) will automatically assign a suitable survey image and create a default SI survey ROI marker on it.
-If no suitable image is available, a Preview type acquisition is automatically started and assigned.
+Mode selectionUse the bottom section of the palette to set up the SI's spatial coordinates.
+Pressing a mode button (2D Array, Line Scan, Multi-Point, and Time Series) will automatically assign a suitable survey image and create a default SI survey ROI marker.
+A preview-type acquisition is automatically started and assigned if no suitable image is available.

 • 2D Array – Regular 2D SI that consists of an array of equally spaced points in X and Y